mtalijanac/associations/docs/Introduction.md

   - location: Madrid

 Adding data to events is one way to tell more complex story.
 It isn't the only way.
-Adding more time to event
+Sometimes story requires adding more time:

   - "Fire", started at 13:31, ended at 15:40